radusalagean/foodtruck-app-android/README.md

 - Viewing available food trucks and profiles does not require authentication

 ## Using the app
-If you want to get access to the **Play Store** listing, please send me an email to [busytrack@gmail.com](mailto://busytrack@gmail.com) with your request and I will send you a link to join the **internal testing** channel.
-Due to the demonstrative nature of this app, it is **not meant for public production use by any means**, thus public access is restricted from the Play Store.
+Due to the demonstrative nature of this app, it is **not meant for public production usage**, thus account creation inside the app is allowed only with the `Service Access Code`, which you are required to enter when you create your account.
+If you received a link from me to this project, that code should already be specified next to the link.

 ### Debug vs. Release?
 The Debug version has additional _Logcat_ logs and the [Stetho](http://facebook.github.io/stetho/) library enabled for debugging purposes.